 AI is rapidly lowering the cost and effort required to discover vulnerabilities, scan infrastructure, generate phishing campaigns, abuse credentials, and automate attacks.
 Attackers can move faster, test more paths in parallel, and adapt techniques in real time, shrinking response windows from days or weeks to potentially hours.

-Most organizations are responding by adding more security tooling, but the deeper challenge is architectural.
+Most organizations are responding with more security tooling, but AI security infrastructure now requires deeper architectural changes.
 Many modern systems still rely on broad trust relationships, persistent connectivity, and centralized access models that become harder to defend as attack speed increases.

 Preparing for this shift requires architectures designed to reduce blast radius, isolate critical systems, automate response, and ensure recovery infrastructure remains operational when compromised.